Hingham, Massachusetts: Transportation

-A small portion of Route 3 passes through the southwest corner of town, with one exit in town and another at Route 228 just south of the town line.
+A small portion of Route 3 passes through the southwestern corner of town, with one exit in town and another at Route 228 just south of the town line.
 Routes 3A and 53 also cross through the town, the latter mirroring the path of Route 3.
 Route 228 passes from north to south in town; the rest all pass from west to east.